 - Adopt, evaluate and update policies consistent with the law and the school's vision and goals.

 - Maintain accountability for student learning by adopting the curriculum and monitoring student progress.

-- Hire and support the Executive Director so that the vision. goals and policies of the district can be implemented.
+- Hire and support the Superintendent so that the vision. goals and policies of the district can be implemented.

-- Conduct regular and timely evaluations of the Executive Director based on the vision, goals and performance of the schools, and ensure that the Executive Director holds all personnel accountable.
+- Conduct regular and timely evaluations of the Superintendent based on the vision, goals and performance of the schools, and ensure that the Superintendent holds all personnel accountable.